v0idDE/game-template/README.md

     "info3": ["Creators", "First Name, Second Name, Third Name"], "info4": ["", ""],

-    "moreInfoText":"In this game you engage in an artificial conflict, defined by rules, that results in a quantifiable outcome.
+    "moreInfoText": "In this game you engage in an artificial conflict, defined by rules, that results in a quantifiable outcome.
 We created it under these circumstances.
 This is how we came up with the idea.
-This more other cool information."
+This is more other cool information."
 }
 ```